Skip to content

 • The commercial value of your invention justifies thorough protection

 For help choosing between a patent agent and patent attorney, see our comparison guide.
+For a side-by-side look at filing yourself vs. hiring a professional, see DIY vs. professional filing.
 For cost ranges, see the patent cost guide.

 Common Questions